NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 ```
 cases.diagnoses.days_to_death <= 20
 ```
 ### "IN" Operator

-The "`IN`" operator is used to search for files where the value of the specified field is one of multiple specified values.
+The "IN" operator is used to search for files where the value of the specified field is one of multiple specified values.
 The values are specified as a comma-delimited list, surrounded by brackets [ ].

-Using "`IN`" is equivalent to using multiple  `EQUALS  (=)`  statements, but is shorter and more convenient.
-That is, typing `project IN [ProjectA, ProjectB, ProjectC] `is the same as typing `project = "ProjectA" OR project = "ProjectB" OR project = "ProjectC"`.
+Using "IN" is equivalent to using multiple 'EQUALS (=)' statements, but is shorter and more convenient.
+That is, typing 'project IN [ProjectA, ProjectB, ProjectC]' is the same as typing 'project = "ProjectA" OR project = "ProjectB" OR project = "ProjectC"'.

 Examples: